 - Burnout after 20 points (level 10 large node)

 - Fueling (20 point large node)

-Of note here, the medium node that we notated will make your whirlwind basically free, which is great because we're going to be reserving a bunch of mana.
+Of note here, the medium node that we notated will make your Flame Slash incredibly cheap, which is great because we're going to be reserving a bunch of mana.
 Elimination is a great early skill to take, as it executes enemies below 18%.
 This is good to have before investing 20 points into the tree.
 Once we hit 20 points, we'll change Elimination to Burnout and take Fueling as our large nodes of choice.
 Burnout gives us extra fire damage, and Fueling makes it so our attacks ignore enemy fire resistances.